Setting property groups

 A COBOL or PL/I program can be written to use the SQL communication area (SQLCA)open in new window and SQL descriptor area (SQLDA)open in new window to check return status for embedded SQL statements, or the program can use the SQL diagnostics area to check return status.

 SQLCA and SQLDA includes are usually in-built and not added in the zopeneditor property groups.
 In IBM Z Open Editor, SQLCA and SQLDA copybooks are excluded from the searches because they do not exist, or because they are not of interest for development.
-It will not find these copybooks from the mentioned syslib or libraries in the property groups.
+It does not find these copybooks from the mentioned syslib or libraries in the property groups.

 Last Updated: